-2019-2024 OBJECTIVES & ACCOMPLISHMENTS
+2019-2024 Objectives & Accomplishments

-1. Identify a mechanism and/or formula to institute a per student per year maximum award amount in order to meet the needs of the greatest number of youth with the available funding.
+Identify a mechanism and/or formula to institute a per student per year maximum award amount in order to meet the needs of the greatest number of youth with the available funding.

-The Department will continue to monitor this issue and determine if such a cap is necessary.
+The Department has not had to institute any cap at this time.
+We will continue to monitor this issue and determine if such a cap is necessary.

-FFY 2021: Ongoing
+FFY 2022: Ongoing

-2. Continue to increase outreach to youth in postsecondary programs who have aged out of care to ensure that they can continue receiving financial supports for their educational program.
+• Continue to increase outreach to youth in postsecondary programs who have aged out of care to ensure that they can continue receiving financial supports for their educational program.
 The Educational Services Coordinator continues to stay connected with existing youth, sending reminder emails if they have not reapplied for the DCYF Higher Education Grants.
-The DCYF Educational Services Coordinator collaborates with the DCYF Youth Development Specialist to identify youth and young adults in need of educational funding assistance.
-Youth are also able to call the Family Help Line to obtain information how on how to get assistance.
-Youth seeking post-secondary assistance are referred to the Educational Services Coordinator.
+The Education Support Services staff collaborate with the DCYF Youth Services Coordinator Jessica McCluskey to identify youth involved with our Chafee Independent Living funded program who can benefit from our educational funding assistance programs.
+Youth not currently involved with the Department but who may be eligible also call call the Screening and Response line to obtain information how on how to get assistance.
+Youth are then connected to intake where a needs assessment is completed and refer them to the appropriate funding source.

-FFY 2021: With the development of the new web-based application system, we will have access to email addresses on all youth attending school and use that to communicate with them.
+FFY 2022: With the development of the new web-based application system, we will have access to email addresses on all youth attending school and use that to communicate with them.
 The Department will send out e-mail blasts to all past DCYF Post-Secondary applications reminding them to submit their DCYF applications.
 DCYF also posts information regarding eligibility and how to apply for Higher Education funds on the state website and Facebook accounts.